Sign up to receive email updates on this project.

 Task 7.
 Writing the 2021 Nondiscrimination Plan

 Langston Hughes once said, “The past has been a mint Of blood and sorrow.
 That must not be True of tomorrow,” and Carl Sagan proposed that, “You have to know the past to understand the present.”
 To this end, Plan Hillsborough staff are assembling a report to document local, state, and Federal planning and policy decisions that were intentionally or unintentionally discriminatory, and how those policies and plans were carried out in Hillsborough County.
 This history will range from early Spanish expeditions in the 1500’s through urban renewal and the construction of the highway interstate system.

 Plan Hillsborough staff are developing a variety of materials to best inform our equity efforts.
 In addition to reviewing the discriminatory history of planning in Hillsborough County, the agency is developing an equity framework and an agency definition of equity as mentioned above in Task 1.
 Staff are also updating our community mapping processes with the latest census data, documenting equity-related work the Hillsborough County City-County Planning Commission and Hillsborough Metropolitan Planning Organization have conducted, and identifying existing equity conditions in our communities in terms of housing, land use, and transportation.

 A community engagement process was developed for the Nondiscrimination Plan with the help of consultant Danielle Bayard Jackson, founder of TELL Public Relations, and Charles Brown, MPA, CPD, LCI and Senior Research Specialist at Rutgers University.
 Community engagement took place from December 2020 through March 2021.
-During this time, project staff are collecting survey responses from members of state- and federally-protected communities as identified by our communities of concern maps.
-Staff are also collecting contact information of individuals that are interested in assisting with future equity work and engagement activities related to the Nondiscrimination Plan.
+During this time, project staff collected survey responses from members of state- and federally-protected communities as identified by our communities of concern maps.
+A countywide virtual Storytelling Forum took place 2/13/2021, and five demographic-based focus groups that took place in March.
+Staff also collected contact information of individuals that are interested in assisting with future equity work and engagement activities related to the Nondiscrimination Plan.
+Contact collection will remain ongoing.
+Sign up for more information at the top of this project page.